Ren294/SmartTraffic_Lakehouse_for_HCMC/README.md

 The dataset provided describes information about a vehicle (in this case, a motorbike) moving along a specific road in Ho Chi Minh City.
 It includes various details about the vehicle, its owner, weather conditions, traffic status, and alerts related to the vehicle during its journey.
 This data can be used in traffic monitoring systems, vehicle operation analysis, or smart transportation services.

-Here is the schema of the provided JSON, described in a hierarchical structure:
+Here is the schema of the provided `JSON`, described in a hierarchical structure:

 ```json
 {